 Therefore, the present study was envisaged to evaluate the morphometric characteristics of local pigs in Jharkhand across four distinct age groups.
 The findings aim to provide a scientific basis for the phenotypic description of these animals, ultimately aiding in their inclusion in national livestock registries and the development of sustainable production models.

-Material and methods

 Materials and methods

 The study was conducted in Ranchi, Dumka and Simdega districts of Jharkhand.
-A total of 90 household rearing pig of different age group from different pig owners among nine villages (3 villages in each district) were selected and interviewed.
-The age group of experimental animals were 0-2 months (n=85), 3-6 months (n=82), 7-10 months (n=85) and 12-18 months (n=75).
+A total of 90 household rearing pigs of different age groups from different pig owners among nine villages (3 villages in each district) were selected and interviewed.
+The age groups of experimental animals were 0-2 months (n=85), 3-6 months (n=82), 7-10 months (n=85) and 12-18 months (n=75).
 In all the age groups, following parameters were undertaken for study.

 Snout length- Estimated by measuring the tip of the nasal bone to coronal suture.